What is meningococcal disease?

 What is the treatment for meningococcal disease?

 Meningococcal disease requires immediate treatment with antibiotics.
-Depending on how serious the infection is, other treatments might also be necessary, such as breathing support, medications to treat low blood pressure, and wound care for parts of the body with damaged skin.
+Depending on how serious the infection is, other treatments might also be necessary, such as breathing support, medications to treat low blood pressure, surgery to remove dead tissue, and wound care for parts of the body with damaged skin.

 How can meningococcal disease be prevented?

 Vaccines are available for the bacteria that cause meningococcal disease.
 Keeping up to date with recommended vaccinations is the best defense against the disease.
-Preventive treatment with antibiotics for household members, roommates, or anyone with direct contact with a patient's oral secretions (saliva or spit) can reduce the risk of infection.
+Talk to a healthcare provider if you have questions about meningococcal vaccines.
+Preventive treatment with antibiotics for household members, roommates, or anyone with direct contact to the saliva or spit from someone sick with meningococcal disease can reduce the risk of infection.
 Good hygiene can reduce the risk of infection as well, such as hand washing, covering noses and mouths when sneezing or coughing, and not sharing cigarettes, vapes, lipstick, straws, cups, drinking glasses, toothbrushes, or eating utensils.

 How can I get more information about meningococcal disease?